Being a Distance Student

-The University of Nebraska–Lincoln has significant experience in teaching and understanding the needs of students learning at a distance.
+The University of Nebraska–Lincoln has significant experience in teaching and understanding the needs of students learning online.

 You will experience courses that are:

-- designed around best practices in distance education and online pedagogy
+• Designed around best practices in online pedagogy

-- taught by faculty with experience teaching distance students
+• Taught by faculty with experience teaching online students

 Types of Courses

-In most cases, distance courses can be completed entirely online.
+In most cases, online courses can be completed entirely online.
 Some courses do require that tests be proctored face-to-face, although this proctoring can still happen at a distance.
-See Hybrid/Blended Programs for a list of programs that require a short residency.
+See Blended and Hybrid Programs for a list of programs that require a short residency.

 Class Exam Options